pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Issue

-Autopilot failed to deploy to Test or Live.
-Deploying to Dev (from Multidev) was successful.
-Most common reason is running clear cache or update db using drush or wp-cli failed after the code was deployed.
-Ensure Drush and WP CLI “clear-cache” work on the target environment.
+Autopilot failed to deploy to Test or Live, however deploying to Dev from Multidev was successful.
+The most common reason for this is running clear cache or update db using drush or wp-cli failed after the code was deployed.
+Ensure that clearing the cache using Drush or the WP CLI works on the target environment.

 CSE can see in “Debug” tab why the workflow failed.